department-of-veterans-affairs/vets-website/content/pages/healthcare/apply.md

 ### Prepare

-- If you haven't done so already, find out if you qualify.
+- If you haven't done so already, check to see if you qualify.
 [Check your eligibility](/healthcare/eligibility/).
 - Gather the documents listed below that you'll need to fill out the application for VA health care benefits (Form 10-10EZ).

 <div markdown="0"><br></div>